NOTICE!

 N/A

 Wait… what the hell is this?
 Well, that would be the incorporation of Sonic Riders into this timeline, namely the Grand Prix playoffs between Team Sonic and Team Babylon in Night Chase.
-Orbot and Cubot are the announcers, the former getting a shock whenever he gives Sonic the benefit of the doubt and the latter not even knowing if anyone’s winning.
+Orbot and Cubot are the announcers, the former getting a shock whenever he gives Sonic the benefit of the doubt.
 Sonic pokes Jet, who embodies the villain from Dodgeball, in the ribs before Wave cheats by luring the former’s team into a police chase.
-The wisps are the last element introduced from the Modern Era so Team Sonic can win fair and square, to which Jet demonstrates zero sportsmanship.
+The wisps are the last element introduced from the Modern Era so Team Sonic can win fair and square, to which Jet demonstrates zero sportsmanship due to the Arcs of the Cosmos being the grand prizes.
 Then, just as Tails reminisces over his and Sonic’s dreams, the pair’s whisked back into one of them.
-Now back on Avalon, they hear from Merlina that two Knights have the scabbard, so with both of them having been given Caliburn, the hunt is on.
+Now back on Avalon, they hear from Merlina that two unseen Knights have the scabbard, so with both of them having been given Caliburn, the hunt is on.

 Extra Stage: Faraway Avalon